Dear Members,

 Annexure - V hereto forming part of this report.

-The information on top ten employees who were in receipt of remuneration of not less
+There are no employees who were in receipt of remuneration of not less than

-Rs.
-8,50,000/- (Rupees Eight Lakh Fifty Thousand only) per month during any part of the
+8,50,000/- (Rupees Eight Lakh Fifty Thousand only) per month during any part of the said

-(Appointment and Remuneration of Managerial Personnel) Rules, 2014 is provided in the
+(Appointment and Remuneration of Managerial Personnel) Rules, 2014.

 Companies Act, 2013 and Regulation 25 of SEBI (Listing Obligations and Disclosure